 Café des Artistes - Best Restaurants of Puerto Vallarta, Mexico

-The 20th Annual Festival Gourmet International is taking place this November 13-23.
-Carlos Gaytán of Café des Artistes in Puerto Vallarta is one of the guest chefs.
-In early October of this year I had the opportunity to have an extraordinary dinner at Café des Artistes; let me tell you about it, in case you are thinking about attending the event.
+Carlos Gaytán is the famed chef at Café des Artistes in Puerto Vallarta.
+In early October of this year I had the opportunity to have an extraordinary dinner at Café des Artistes and the food was incredible.

 You would not know you are eating at one of the top restaurants in Puerto Vallarta from the exterior, in old town.
 Don't get me wrong; it doesn't look bad, but very unassuming for what you get when you enter.